Haruki/UniversalFileFinder/README.md

 # UniveralFileFinder
-Finds Files to be dragged to Destination Tool
+Indexes and finds Files for dragging to other tools/programs

 ## Installation
 Files are available in the releases section.